razor-network/docs-v2/docs/PenaltiesAndRewards.md

 1. `bounty` - percentage of staker's stage rewarded as bounty to disputer (Current: 1%)
 2. `burn` - percentage of RAZOR burnt from staker's stake (Current: 0%)
-3. `keep` - percentage of staker's stake to be kept with staker (Current: 4%)
+3. `keep` - percentage of staker's stake to be kept in contract (Current: 4%)

 All governance parameters and it's current value can be found on [Razorscan](https://razorscan.io/governance/values).